mrazomej/phd/docs/src/chapter_05/section_10_two_state_dist.md

 \end{aligned}
 \label{eq:gn_fn_inact}
 $$
-At this point we turned the infinite dimensional system of ordinary differential equations into a system of two couped partial differential equations.
-Let us transform further the equations.
+We turned the infinite-dimensional system of ordinary differential equations into a system of two coupled partial differential equations.
+Let us transform the equations further.
 Since we have a common term $(z - 1)$, it will be convenient to define $v \equiv (z -1)$.
-From the chain rule it follows that
+From the chain rule, it follows that
 $$
 d v=d(z-1)=d z \Rightarrow \frac{\partial G}{\partial v} =
 \frac{\partial G}{\partial z} \frac{d z}{d v}.